fkarg/fkarg.github.io/staged/longtermplans.md

 chapters and pages are sometimes more, and sometimes less dense with information.
-Making it time-bound increases predictability as well: you're done after 30min, continue tomorrow - though of course, there's nothing stopping you from continuing to work on your goal either, and doing so feels increadibly good.
+Making it time-bound increases predictability as well: you're done after 30min, continue tomorrow - though of course, there's nothing stopping you from continuing to work on your goal either, and doing so feels incredibly good.

 ### Exercises